apache/druid/docs/catalog/ext.md

 Let us call the table `wikipedia`.
 As noted above, the table resides in the `ext` schema.

-Then, we can ingest the data, into a datasource also named `wikipedia`, using MSQ as follows:
+Then, you can ingest the data, into a datasource also named `wikipedia`, using MSQ as follows:

 ```sql
 INSERT INTO wikipedia